Managing small-acreage horse farms in Central and Eastern Oregon

 What do you want from your farm?

-Some good goals for a well-managed, small-acreage horse farm are:
+Goals for a well-managed, small-acreage horse farm are:

-- A productive pasture with plenty of grass and few weeds
+• A productive pasture with plenty of grass and few weeds.

-- Less dust during the dry season and less mud during the wet season
+• Less dust during the dry season and less mud during the wet season.

-- Healthy horses free of problems associated with dust, manure, mud and toxic plants
+• Healthy horses free of problems associated with dust, manure, mud and toxic plants.

-- Manure managed as an important resource on the farm or recycled off the farm
+• Manure managed as an important resource on the farm or recycled off the farm.

-- Good stewardship of your property and the water that flows through, across and below it
+• Good stewardship of your property and the water that flows through, across and below it.

 The key to meeting these goals is to recognize that horses, grass, manure, soil and water are interconnected.
 How you manage one affects the others.
 When, where and how long your animals graze affects grass regrowth, weed competition and the safety of your well water.
 How you deal with water runoff affects your horse’s health, nearby streams and your own enjoyment of the property.
 By properly managing each aspect of your farm, you will have greener pastures, healthy horses and more personal satisfaction.